giacomogreggio/HSL-citybikes-predictor/README.md

 From the first graph you can see the departures of every Monday in October 2019 from all the stations.
 It represents the general behaviour of our data. <br/>
 <img src="https://github.com/giacomogreggio/HSL-citybikes-predictor/blob/master/images/october_behaviour_alt.png" width="600" height="400" />

-Next, we show you the number of departures and arrivals in the whole year 2019 divided per hours in one of the most famous citybike station in Helsinki: Töölönlahdenkatu. <br/>
+Next, we show you the number of departures and arrivals in the whole year 2019 divided per hours in one of the most popular citybike station in Helsinki: Töölönlahdenkatu. <br/>
 <img src="https://github.com/giacomogreggio/HSL-citybikes-predictor/blob/master/images/popular_station.png" width="600" height="400" />

 Also, we show you the same graph but for the citybike station that is one of the least crowded station: Itäkeskus Metrovarikko. <br/>